Trusted WordPress tutorials, when you need them most.

 add_shortcode( 'wpforms_entries_table', 'wpf_entries_table' );

-Once you’ve added the code to your website using the free WPCode plugin, you’ll need to enter the following shortcode to any page or post to show form entries.
+Once you’ve added the code to your website using the free WPCode plugin, you’re ready to display your form entries.
+You’ll do this using a shortcode that you can place on any page or post.

 [wpforms_entries_table id="FORMID"]

-Just replace the FORMID with your form’s ID.
+Just remember to replace FORMID with your actual form’s ID.

 You can find the form ID by going to WPForms » All Forms and then looking at the Shortcode column.